great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md

 ### 1. Import the Great Expectations module and instantiate a Data Context

 For this guide we will be working with Python code in a Jupyter Notebook.
-Jupyter is included with GX and provides a very convenient interface that lets us easily edit code and immediately see the result of our changes.
+Jupyter is included with GX and lets us easily edit code and immediately see the results of our changes.

 The code to import Great Expectations and instantiate a Data Context is: